Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Research Staff

-What we’re celebrating: Not only has Forth Valley reached its recruitment target goal of 200 patients but it was also done a month ahead of schedule!
-This success could not have been achieved without the close collaboration and cooperation of Jemma McGarrell and the entire radiology department.
+Not only did NHS Forth Valley reach its recruitment target goal of 200 patients but it was also done a month ahead of schedule.
+This success could not have been achieved without the close collaboration and cooperation of the entire Radiology Department.
 Special thanks to all the trial participants for their contribution to this important research.

-The aim of the OPTIMA study is to improve the way decisions are made about who to offer chemotherapy to.
-Standard of care for patients with hormone sensitive early breast cancer is surgery followed by chemotherapy.
-Following determination of individual risk factors through multi-parameter analysis, OPTIMA randomised patients to receive chemotherapy or not.
-Reducing the burden of chemotherapy is beneficial to patients and cost-saving to the NHS.
+The aim of the OPTIMA study is to improve the way decisions around the use of chemotherapy for patients with breast cancer.
+Patients with hormone sensitive early breast cancer normally undergo surgery followed by chemotherapy.
+Following determination of individual risk factors through multi-parameter analysis, OPTIMA randomised patients either receive chemotherapy or do not.
+Reducing the use of chemotherapy is beneficial to patients and can save time and resources.

 Sponsor